chuckmasterson/chuckmasterson.github.io/_posts/2019-04-14-heading-home.md

 It’s not necessarily a single place that makes home.
 It’s a land you have a deep, let’s even say spiritual, relation with, even if that relation is spread out over hundreds of miles of territory.
-It’s people you work together with, even if some of those people annoy you (I don’t have in mind anyone specefic, in case my sugarbush friends read this, just the idea that any healthy community is one where people can disagree but still work together).
+It’s people you work together with, even if some of those people annoy you (I don’t have in mind anyone specific, in case my sugarbush friends read this, just the idea that any healthy community is one where people can disagree but still work together).
 It’s a common goal, even something as simple as a harvest.
 It’s a history, it’s stories---I know no word specifically to mean *history* in Ojibwe, but I suspect to express that notion one would in fact use the word for “stories”,